Erin

 A Guide to Kingston, NY

-Ninety miles north of NYC, the Hudson River Valley town of Kingston, NY is situated at the base of the Catskill Mountains on the Rondout Creek.
-As the original capital city of New York, it’s loaded with history and incredible architecture — plus, a very vibrant art ...
+Ninety miles north of NYC, the Hudson River Valley town of Kingston, NY sits at the base of the Catskill Mountains on the Rondout Creek.
+As New York’s original capital, it’s loaded with history and incredible architecture — but today, it’s equally defined by a vibrant art ...

 A Guide to Hudson, NY